Spomky-Labs/u2f-php/doc/PublicKeyCredentialCreation.md

 ## Excluded Credentials

 The user trying to register a device may have registered other devices.
-To limit the creation of multiple credentials for the same account on a single authenticator.
+To limit the creation of multiple credentials for the same account on a single authenticator, you can then ignore these devices.

-You can then ignore these devices.
+The usage `U2FAuthentication\Fido2\PublicKeyCredentialDescriptor` class is described in the response processing section.

 ```php
 <?php